Texas Paycheck Calculator — $0 State Tax, Maximum Take-Home Pay

 Who Benefits Most from Texas Taxes?

 High earners making over $150,000 save the most.
 Remote workers with out-of-state employers benefit greatly.
 Two-income households save on both incomes.
 Retirees with pension or 401k income pay no state tax.
+H1B visa workers keep the same take-home as US citizens since Texas charges no state tax.
 Business owners and freelancers also keep more of their earnings.

 Note on Federal Taxes